dave-sommerville/unreal-city/README.md

 - At the bottom I want to place a call-to-action to attract other artists and creators
 - This might be something that I can develop data structure experience with
-- Finally the footer, which will offer my original png plan, which means I have to find an appropriate GIF for the background
 - I also want to create one-two sub pages.
 Definitely an about me one, that offers some of my other art
 - I will also have to decide how I'm going to approach the social media for the